mat-0/cheltenham-open-data/index.md

 ![Logo](/images/logo.jpg){:width="832px"}

 <!-- weather_marker starts -->
-## On Friday, 11 July 2025
+## On Saturday, 12 July 2025

-- The average temperature today is 22.55˚C,
+- The average temperature today is 17.73˚C,
-- With highs of 22.6˚C and lows of 22.14˚C,
+- With highs of 18.73˚C and lows of 16.58˚C,
-- It may feel like 22.53˚C with few clouds
+- It may feel like 17.65˚C with clear sky
-- The wind speed is 0.34m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
-- The pressure is 1018hPa and humidity is 64%
+- The pressure is 1017hPa and humidity is 80%
-- The sun will rise at 04:02 and set at 20:25
+- The sun will rise at 04:03 and set at 20:24

 <!-- weather_marker ends -->